octplane/mongo-ec2-consistent-backup/README.markdown

 ### Usage with IAM

+Note that the -a and -s (access key and secret key) flags are no longer required.
+If you have set up an IAM instance role for your instance, the backup and restore commands will retrieve temporary AWS credentials from the Instance Metadata Service.

 If you use IAM for your authentication in EC2, here is a probably up to date list of the permissions you need to grant:

 ```